te1/pkdx-data/README.md

 # pkdx-data

-Collect and aggregate Pokemon data in JSON files for use in [pkdx](https://github.com/te1/pkdx), a Pokedex and Pokemon team builder.
+Collect and aggregate Pokemon data in JSON files for use in [pkdx](https://github.com/te1/pkdx), a Pokemon team builder and Pokedex.

 ## Data Sources